Triangle Youth Brass Band Directors

 Triangle Youth Percussion Ensemble Director

-at William G. Enloe High School in Raleigh, North Carolina.
-He is also the front ensemble coordinator for Alchemy Percussion and a front ensemble instructor for Green Hope High School, Carolina Gold Drum and Bugle Corps, and 7th Regiment Drum and Bugle Corps.
+concert percussion/front ensemble instructor at William G. Enloe GT Magnet High School in Raleigh, North Carolina.
+He is also a front ensemble instructor for Green Hope High School, 7th Regiment Drum and Bugle Corps and Equinox Percussion.
+Prior to joining the staff at Equinox, Casey was the front ensemble caption head and arranger for Alchemy Independent Percussion.
 In addition to his marching arts positions, Casey serves as the director of the Triangle Youth Percussion Ensemble.